This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Topical treatments are the most commonly used flea preventive and are the most widely available.
 They can be purchased over the counter, or directly from a veterinarian.
-Typically, a veterinarian will have a stronger, prescription-only product, however, in recent years many of these products such as Frontline and Advantage have become over the counter.
+Typically, a veterinarian will have stronger, prescription-only products.
+However, in recent years many of the highly effective products such as Frontline and Advantage can be bought over the counter too.
 Topical products work by integrating with your pet’s skin and coat oil secretion areas, for full-body protection.
 The parasite then hops onto your pet, and either dies from contact, or bites them in an attempt to feed, and dies.

 Topicals are great as they don’t require you to feed your pet a pill and can get to work within hours.
 They also kill the flea and break the flea-egg life cycle to stop infestations.
 Care should be taken, however, to make sure you are using the correct product for a dog or cat as the active ingredients in many canine topical flea medications are toxic and even deadly to cats.

 Oral treatments are less commonly used, and for a time were only used in veterinary clinics.
 However, products such as Capstar have become widely available in retail stores.
 Oral products work systemically, meaning a flea has to bite your pet in order to be killed.
 Oral products don’t work on the flea life cycle, and only kill adult fleas that attempt to feed on your pet.
 However, oral medications have the advantage of being VERY effective and going to work within 30 minutes to hours, perfect for large infestations causing a problem.